 About Me

-I am a marine biogeochemist and research scientist at the University of Washington Cooperative Institute for Climate, Ocean, and Ecosystem Studies (CICOES), and I'm a part of the Global Observations of Biogeochemistry and Ocean Physics (GOBOP) group at NOAA's Pacific Marine Environmental Laboratory (PMEL) in Seattle.
+I am a marine biogeochemist and research scientist at the University of Washington Cooperative Institute for Climate, Ocean, and Ecosystem Studies (CICOES), and part of the Global Observations of Biogeochemistry and Ocean Physics (GOBOP) group at NOAA's Pacific Marine Environmental Laboratory (PMEL) in Seattle.

 My research focuses on ocean biogeochemistry on both global and regional scales.
 Recently, I've been interested in applying machine-learning approaches to oceanographic observations to create data products that can be used for the computation of air-sea carbon flux, for the analysis of ocean oxygen dynamics, and for comparisons to biogeochemical models.
 Innovative data analysis approaches are crucial if we hope to fully utilize the wealth of new data coming from autonomous measurement platforms in the ocean.